Light-tight skipper-CCDs for X-ray detection in space: Calibration and data analysis

 We reconstructed the X-ray events using a clustering algorithm that identifies consecutive non-empty pixels and groups them into one event.
 In this case, we used images with 10 skipper samples per pixel, but with the shutter always closed to avoid the pile-up between the monochromator light and the X-rays.
 By adding the charge from all pixels in the event, we obtain the event energy, as shown in Figure~\ref{fig:xray}.
 To convert the energy units from electrons to eV, we used a mean electron-hole pair creation energy of 3.75\,eV~\cite{Rodrigues2020}.
 The photoabsorption peaks corresponding to the $^{55}$Fe X-ray emissions at 5.9 (K$_\alpha$) and 6.4 (K$_\beta$)\,keV are distinguishable, as well as the K$_\alpha$ escape and silicon fluorescence peaks.

 We identified X-ray events as clusters with charge between 1450 and 1800 electrons, including pile-up events that produce clusters with twice or three times the X-ray energy.
 In principle, this approach removes events at lower energy produced by X-ray scatterings, such as Compton scattering; however, at this photon energy, interactions are dominated by photoabsorption, and scatterings can be neglected~\cite{fernandezmoroni2020charge}.
-In addition, we focused on the space-based application in which the search centers on the X-ray absorption peak, where the signal is more likely to dominate over the continuum background.
+In addition, we focused on space-based applications in which the search centers on the X-ray absorption peak, such as the detection of spectral lines from dark matter decay or annihilation~\cite{ALPINE20254793}, where the signal is more likely to dominate over the continuum background.

 To estimate the efficiency loss through the aluminum shield, we count X-ray events in pixels with and without the shield in nearby regions to mitigate any spatial non-uniformity.
 In this case, the CCD remains exposed during the readout, and shielded pixels spend some of the readout time under the unshielded region.
 We remove the readout contribution by computing the number of events as a function of exposure time and, once again, obtaining the slope from a linear fit.